 Beloit College affirms the right to the free exercise of religion and spirituality by all its members.
 The College will neither abridge the rights of individuals to believe and worship as they please nor sanction particular forms of religious expression to the exclusion of others.

-Members of the College community, whether people of a certain faith or of no particular faith, are encouraged to discuss with one another the richness of their own heritage, values and beliefs.
+The college envisions and actively promotes a climate of multi-faith pluralism, in which all worldviews and wisdom traditions - including secular, humanist and atheistic ones - are included.
+No one is asked to give up her/his/their faith or identity, but all are challenged to recognize enough of one another's valid human claims to build relationships marked by curiosity, compassion, respect and nonviolence.
+Members of the College community are encouraged to dialogue with one another the richness of their own heritage, values and beliefs.
 Affirming the worth of each individual and of the principles which he or she holds dear, and celebrating the profound importance of religion and spirituality to many in our community, the College also recognizes that in discussing topics of deeply held conviction, some offense is always a risk.
 Dialogue in these areas requires sensitive listening and humility.
 It is through the work of communicating about our intensely held values that we will learn to appreciate one another and to live with our most significant differences.

 2. Recognition, registration and student sponsorship of religious organizations: